Water: National Drinking Water Advisory Council

 NDWAC expects to meet two (2) times a year.
 Meetings are expected to occur approximately once every six (6) months or as needed and approved by the Designated Federal Officer (DFO).
 As required by the Safe Drinking Water Act, EPA will pay members’ travel and per diem expenses when members are “away from their homes or regular places of business in the performance of services for the Council.”
 42 U.S.C. § 300j-5(c).

-As required by FACA, the Council will hold open meetings unless the EPA Administrator determines that a meeting or a portion of a meeting may be closed to the public in accordance with subsection c of the Government in the Sunshine Act, 5 U.S.C. § 552b.
+As required by FACA, the Council will hold open meetings unless the EPA Administrator determines that a meeting or a portion of a meeting may be closed to the public in accordance with 5 U.S.C.
+552b(c).
 Interested persons may attend meetings, appear before the committee as time permits, and file comments with the NDWAC.

 10. Duration and Termination: